-Members of the group have led or collaborated on the following current and past projects:
+Members of the Centre for Reproduction Research (CRR) have led or collaborated on the following current and past projects:

 Egg Donation in the UK, Belgium and Spain: an interdisciplinary study (EDNA) (2017).
 The aim of this study is to explore the motivations, decision-making and experiences of women who provide their eggs for use in infertility treatment in a European context.
 The study is led by Dr Nicky Hudson, De Montfort University, and is funded by the Economic and Social Research Council.